 The ultimate goal of quiet time for kids is for your child to play independently.
 But sometimes, especially when you are first starting with a quiet time routine, your child may need a little inspiration or direction for their independent play.

-Breakfast invitations are an excellent way to encourage independent play.
+If your child is having difficulty getting going, Breakfast invitations are an excellent way to encourage independent play.

 Here are a few easy, no-setup options that your child can get themselves: